 Fluorosis is a likely culprit when white spots are visible on newly erupting baby teeth.
-Sometimes appearing as white streaks, sometimes appearing as tiny, irregular spots, often only barely visible or only visible during a close dental exam, fluorosis develops when a child gets too much fluoride while the teeth are developing below the gum surface.
+Sometimes appearing as white streaks, sometimes appearing as tiny, irregular spots, and often only barely visible or only visible during a close dental exam, fluorosis develops when a child gets too much fluoride while the teeth are developing below the gum surface.

 Fluoride is a great benefit to the growing tooth and a great protector and strengthener of tooth enamel.
 It keeps enamel hard and healthy when it combines with other minerals that make up the hard, outer shell that protects the inner tooth.
 But, like most good things, it is possible to get too much of it.
 The risk of fluorosis is only present before teeth erupt, before they emerge from the gums.
-When it occurs, it generally happens from using multiple fluoride containing products (toothpaste, oral rinses, etc.) and from young children swallowing, not spitting fluoride containing products.
+When this occurs, it generally happens from using multiple fluoride containing products (toothpaste, oral rinses, etc.) and from young children swallowing, not spitting, fluoride-containing products.
 Some areas also have high levels of fluoride naturally occurring in the soil, and fluorosis is more common in those areas.

 The good news is that fluorosis spots are not weak spots on the teeth; in fact, they tend to be stronger than the surrounding enamel.
 They are not a problem from a health standpoint, merely a cosmetic one.
 Teaching proper brushing technique can help prevent these spots from developing.
 Using a fluoride free toothpaste with young children who are learning proper habits may be appropriate as well.